Buy-ins and buy-outs

 The last five years have seen an unprecedented increase in buy-in and buy-out activity and, despite market uncertainty due to the political landscape, 2019 is widely predicted to be yet another bumper year for the bulk annuity market, with levels of competition, pension plan funding and pricing predicted to remain at attractive levels.

 We have significant experience of advising employers and trustees on buy-ins and buy-outs.
-Over the last three years we have advised on more than 30 separate bulk annuity transactions of all sizes and structures, with all the major insurers operating in the market.
+Over the last two years we have advised on more than 30 separate bulk annuity transactions of all sizes and structures, with all the major insurers operating in the market.
 In 2018 the transactions which completed had an aggregate deal volume in excess of £3.5bn, a market share of over 17.5%.
 We have done at least one transaction with every major insurer since December 2016, including the two biggest deals of 2018 for PIC and Canada Life, and the two biggest deals of 2017 for Rothesay and Canada Life.
 This means that we are able to advise our clients on the most favourable terms and the pitfalls to avoid.

-Read our guide for trustees on buy-ins, buy-outs and longevity transaction.
+Read our latest guide for trustees on buy-ins, buy-outs and longevity transaction.

 - Advising the Trustee of the Siemens Benefit Scheme on their £1.3bn buy-in with PIC

 - Advising the Trustee of the Royal Mail Pension Plan, Post Office Limited section, on their £450m buy-in with Rothesay Life

 - Advising the Trustee of the Tullet Prebon Pension Scheme on their £270m all-risks buy-in with Rothesay Life